mz24cn/warp-ctc/README.md

 Fork from  [mz24cn's windows version](https://github.com/mz24cn/warp-ctc), add pytorch binding from [SeanNaren's ](https://github.com/SeanNaren/warp-ctc), modify some error in build in window.

+If 'Dll Load Failed' error occur, copy the generated warpctc.dll and copy caffe2_gpu.dll, caffe2.dll from torch directory, paste to the installation directory.

 # warp-ctc

 A fast parallel implementation of CTC, on both CPU and GPU.